wavesoft/dot-dom/docs/content/docs/install/serving-compressed.md

 {{< hint "warning" >}}
 According to HTML standards you should always check the `Accept-Encoding` request header, and proceed with sending the compressed version of the library only if supported.

-However, based on recent analytics, more than 99% of the browsers in the market natively support the `gzip` encoding, making this a safe assumption.
+However *all* the browsers in the market natively support the `gzip` encoding, making this a safe assumption.
 {{< /hint >}}

 ---